sciZer0/7/v/README.md

 This paper proposes an idea (set of ideas/solutions) about a new revolutionary blockchain protocol considered on the example of the Vote blockchain — a next-gen, layer-1, DAO-style blockchai described below.

-The chief ideas/solutions — including on the new native token with the decreasing total-supply and new approach to consensus — are revealed fully.
+The chief ideas/solutions — including on the new native token with the decreasing total-supply, and on the new approach to consensus — are revealed fully.

 Some ideas/solutions — the absence of which is not preventing from understanding the concept as a whole — are hidden for privacy reasons, and will only be revealed to Contributors of the Vote DAO starting the Vote blockchain.